BatLabLancaster/preparenovonix/README.rst

 -------

 The **example.py** runs over the given example data.
-To run this example, simply type: :bash:`python example.py`.
+To run this example, simply type: :code:`python example.py`.

 Running this code from MatLab
 -----------------------------